kkekkonen/Gamestore/README.md

 The service supports the course project message protocol.
 Users can save their high score, if the game supports such feature.
 More about game/service interaction on 2.4 Save/load feature.

 #### Quality of Work ####

-in progress
+html, css and js files have been validated using W3C Validation service and JSlint.
+The website has also rigorious manual tests.

-testing:
+A large emphasis has been placed to site security.
+Django requires a csrf token for all POST messages, including those used in game messaging.

-css and js files have been validated using W3C Validation service and JSlint.
-The website has also been manually tested.
+Unfortunately our site is not very modular, as we chose to not split each feature in a separate app.

-### 2.4 Additional Features ###
+### 2.3 Additional Features ###

 #### Save/load and resolution feature ####